ErikKassubek/Deadlock-Go/README.md

 ## What

-Deadlock-Go implements Mutex drop-in replacements for sync.Mutex and sync.Mutex with Lock, TryLock and Unlock functionality to detect potential deadlocks.
+Deadlock-Go implements Mutex and RW-Mutex drop-in replacements for sync.Mutex and sync.RWMutex with (R)Lock, (R)TryLock and (R)Unlock functionality to detect potential deadlocks.

+The detector can detect potential or actually occurring recourse deadlocks which are caused by cyclic or double locking.

+In some cases the detector can result in false-positiv or false-negative results.
+E.g., the detector is not able to detect cyclic locking in nested routines.

 Only works from Go Version 1.18.